 The year is coming to a close and you need to access how far your career has grown and how close you are to your goals.
 As a career professional, keeping track of your progress is key in setting and achieving goals.
 If you have no specific plan for your career yet, you might want to consider creating one.

-As 2018 ends, here are questions you should ask yourself to assess how far you have come in your career progression.
+As 2019 comes to an end, here are questions you should ask yourself to assess how far you have come in your career progression.